Vujas-Eteph/READMem/README.md

 ![FigResults](./img/Quantitative_Results_LV1.png)

-Checkout our paper and the supplementary material for more interesting qualitative and quantitative results!
+Checkout our paper and the supplementary material for more qualitative and quantitative results!

 ## Get Started